 The beach is spotted with natural limestone towers and is protected by the high cliffs behind.
 Spending a day here is without a doubt one of the best things to do in Lagos!

-There is a long set of stairs to get down to Marinha beach and once you get down on your left, there is a secret tunnel leading to a super small secluded beach!
+There is a long set of stairs to get down to Marinha beach, and once you get down on your left, there is a secret tunnel leading to a super small, secluded beach!

-You can buy cold drinks and some lunch in the beach bar on Marinha beach and they have public toilets.
+You can buy cold drinks and some lunch in the beach bar on Marinha beach, and they have public toilets.

 Visit Benagil Cave

-The most famous cave in Portugal is without a doubt Benagil Cave.
-It is a mesmerizing cave with large sinkholes in the ceiling letting the rays of the sun light up the beach that has formed inside.
+It’s a mesmerizing cave with large sinkholes in the ceiling, letting the rays of the sun light up the beach that has formed inside.

-A few years ago it was still possible to visit the cave by paddleboard and kayak, but now it’s illegal and you can only see the cave by boat.
+A few years ago, it was still possible to visit the cave by paddleboard and kayak, but now it’s illegal, and you can only see the cave by boat.

 The boats are not allowed to let tourists off on the beach, so you’re basically just going to get a peek into the entrance of the cave.